 After Falwell's Departure, Liberty Students Worry About Their School And Their Faith

-Students at Liberty University are returning to school in Lynchburg, Va. in the coming days in the midst of a pandemic, a contentious presidential election, and tumult on their own campus.
+Students at Liberty University are returning to school in Lynchburg, Va., in the coming days in the midst of a pandemic, a contentious presidential election and tumult on their campus.

-The conservative Christian college is now under new leadership, after President Jerry Falwell, Jr., agreed to take an indefinite leave of absence earlier this month following a series of scandals that culminated with a controversial vacation photo posted online.
+The conservative Christian college is now under new leadership after President Jerry Falwell Jr. agreed to take an indefinite leave of absence this month following a series of scandals that culminated with a controversial vacation photo posted online.

-Liberty has long been a center of white evangelical political activism, and Falwell has been a leading evangelical supporter of President Donald Trump.
-Some students say they're feeling conflicted about both leaders.
+Liberty has long been at the center of white evangelical political activism, and Falwell has been a leading evangelical supporter of President Trump.
+Some students said they're feeling conflicted about both leaders.

-Like his father, the late Rev. Jerry Falwell, Falwell, Jr. has been a vocal supporter of Republican politics.
+Like his father, the late Rev. Jerry Falwell Sr., the younger Falwell has been a vocal supporter of Republican politics.
 But he's been known more for his business acumen than for his religious devotion.

 "His father worked so hard to build a legacy," said Caroline Reinhart, 21, a rising senior from Ohio who's studying government at Liberty.
 "One person's actions are threatening that, and I think that's very sad."

-Reinhart was pleased to see Falwell go after a series of high-profile scandals, including questionable business deals and accusations of racial insensitivity.
+Reinhart said she was pleased to see Falwell go after a series of high-profile scandals, including certain business deals and accusations of racial insensitivity.

-He agreed to the indefinite leave of absence after he shared a vacation photo on Instagram that showed him with his pants unzipped next to a woman who was not his wife, whose shorts also were unzipped.
+He agreed to an indefinite leave of absence after he shared a vacation photo on Instagram that showed him with his pants unzipped next to a woman who was not his wife.
+Her shorts also were unzipped.

 Falwell recently told a local radio station, WLNI, that the photo was taken in "good fun" and that the woman was his wife's assistant, and she couldn't zip up her pants because she's pregnant.